ScottLangston/APIGuide/Release_Notes/API_2.0_Release_Notes.md

 Previously, when you used the **Edit Company** function of the API Admin Console, even if no changes were made, the **Add Company Admins** dialog that appears when you click **Edit Admins** did not list any administrator users.

 In this version, clicking **Edit Admins** always displays a list of administrator users in the **Add Company Admins** dialog, regardless of whether you have recently edited your company.
-### Edit Company in Admin Console Not Working
+### Edit Company Function in Admin Console Not Working
-Internal only???
+In previous builds of the NCR Counterpoint API, the **Edit Company** function in the API Admin Console could sometimes fail, preventing changes to a company once it was added.

+In this version, administrator users can reliably use the **Edit Company** function to edit existing companies and save their changes correctly.
 ### Customer Card Information not Returned by GET \Customers\EC Calls
 Internal only???